Contact:

 David Henry photographing the Conciergerie from place du Châtelet.
 This is a picture taken by one of my photo students while I was teaching her the importance of the flash in portrait photography.

-Basically, anywhere in the middle of Paris, from place de la Bastille to place de la Concorde, along the River Seine and about a half-mile inland on both sides are fine, plus Montmartre, and some other scattered areas are good choices, like Belleville, la Butte aux Cailles, the Catacombes, les Passages Couverts, parc des Buttes Chaumont and cimetière Père Lachaise.
+Basically, anywhere in the middle of Paris, from place de la Bastille to place de la Concorde, along the River Seine and about a half-mile inland on both sides are fine, plus Montmartre and some other scattered areas are good choices, like Belleville, la Butte aux Cailles, the Catacombes, les Passages Couverts, parc des Buttes Chaumont and cimetière Père Lachaise.
 My choice of destinations is tends towards neighborhoods that are alive, with families, kids, Parisians of all ages, out and about, with shops, cafés, boutiques, restaurants open late, etc.

 Any time during the day is fine for taking pictures of Paris.
 Many people say the middle of the day between noon and 4:00 pm is the worst because the light is so vertical and harsh.
 I empathize with this line of reasoning, on the other hand the clouds often roll over the skies of Paris after 1:00 pm, so it serves no purpose waiting until 5:00 pm if the skies have already been clouded over for hours.
 Because of this I’m happy to see the sun in Paris no matter what time of day it is.